AP Analysis: Taiwan vote signals growing divi... | Taiwan News

 It’s a contradiction that will keep the island of 23 million people at odds with its much larger neighbor for the foreseeable future and put increasing strains on the one-China principle, which holds that Taiwan and China are part of one country.

 President Tsai Ing-wen swept to a second four-year term Saturday with 57% of the vote.
 Her opponent, Han Kuo-yu, tallied 39%.
-The results soundly rejected the China-friendly views of his Nationalist Party, which has struggled to adapt to the emergence and evolution of a Taiwanese identity.
+The results soundly rejected the China-friendly views of his Nationalist Party or KMT, which has struggled to adapt to the emergence and evolution of a Taiwanese identity.

 The question for the next four years is whether the governments on both sides of the 160-kilometer- (100-mile-) wide Taiwan Strait will stay the course or escalate their battle of wills.